 Whether it’s spot colour or full colour (CMYK) all processes have something in common, quite simply impressions of ink or toner are transferred onto paper.
 It’s the use of colour that determines how special your print will be.
 Spot colours from the pantone range includes metallics to lift your brand off the page or add effects, full colour printing gives you the full spectrum for illustration and photographs, full colour print is our most popular type of print.

-Full colour printing takes several forms, it can be inkjet (large format or Apparel Printing), toner based (Digital Printing), or conventional (Litho Printing).
+Full colour printing takes several forms, it can be inkjet (large format or Apparel Printing), toner based (Digital Printing), or conventional (Litho LED-UV Printing).
 All use four inks mixed in different quantities using a screen pattern to produce multicolour images.

 These four inks are cyan, magenta, yellow and black.
 Colour produced using these inks is referred to as process colour, CMYK or full colour printing.
 Commonly used when literature contains photographic or illustrative content such as brochures or leaflets.